 - The protein level should be between 20% – 26%

 - The first ingredient is a wholesome protein source

 - Look for a diet with fatty acids, digestive enzymes, and probiotics

 You should always look for a diet that you can easily pick up at a local pet store even if you plan always to order online.
 There will be a time when you forget to order, or the mail is running slow, and you do not want your puppy to go without food.

 Chewy.com is a great place to buy your Great Dane food online; they even can set up automatic deliveries, so that you don’t forget and never run out!
 This is the route that I’ve used for years and don’t see myself changing anytime soon 😉

-These are just a few of the fantastics foods that you can feed your Great Dane puppy.
+These are just a few of the fantastic foods that you can feed your Great Dane puppy.

 How often should I feed my Great Dane Puppy?

-These dogs are constantly needed food to keep up with their growing demands.
+These dogs need food to keep up with their growing demands.
 A very young Great Dane puppy may eat 2 to 3 cups of food three times a day.
 For the first 3 to 4 months, you should feed your Great Dane puppy 3 times a day.